 Keswick offers opportunities for many fine walks; one certainly worth doing is to Castlerigg stone circle, with its 360° panoramic view taking in many of the Lake District’s highest peaks, including Helvellyn, Skiddaw, Blencathra and Grasmoor.
 You may be lucky enough to see an osprey on Bassenthwaite Lake between April and August.
 Whinlatter Forest has the longest purpose-built mountain bike trail in the Lake District, and the daring amongst you could brave the highest GoApe in the country, or experience segways.
 If you’re feeling adventurous, you can do rock climbing, ghyll (deep ravine) scrambling, abseiling, or raft building at Keswick Adventure Centre; alternatively, Rookin House Equestrian and Activity Centre offers activities for both youngsters and adults such as clay pigeon shooting, archery, go karts, 4x4 off-road driving, human bowling, quad bikes, JCB operation and paintballing, as well as horse riding – something for everyone.

 A visit to the hamlet of Watendlath, East of Grange, tucked behind the brow of Grange Fell, is a must.
 The best way to approach Watendlath may be via High Lodore, joining the valley to walk towards the hamlet (and a welcome bowl of soup) beside the babbling beck.
 If you double back a bit along the road nearby you will see Surprise View, a magical panorama of Derwentwater.
+(Surprise View is number three in the government's top 10 Lake District locations.)
 Complete the walk by climbing to Dock Tarn and then towards Stonethwaite.
 Fold Head farmhouse in Watendlath was the home of Judith Parris in Hugh Walpole’s ‘Rogue Herries’ series.
 Another must is King’s How, part of Grange Fell, which rewards a climb largely up steps with the most breathtaking view of Grange and this cottage.

 A climb up to Maiden Moor to the West opens out to give stunning views.
 Newlands Valley, hidden behind, is picturesque and peaceful, and the hamlet of Little Town certainly lives up to its name!
 The horseshoe around Dale Head into the Newlands valley offers awesome views at every turn.
 Less strenuous, perhaps our favourite walk is along the Allerdale Ramble.
 Turn left past Grange café, then left again after about a third of a mile, to walk past the camp site at Hallows Farm, passing to the back of Castle Crag (maybe diverting to climb it, a short, steep climb with a wonderful view at the top), and then up onto the straight, level path to Seatoller, with its panoramic views.
 You can drop down at lots of points to enjoy Johnny Wood, the stepping stones near Derwent Bridge, or a cup of tea in the Flock-In in Rosthwaite.